Cabinet wives swept up in secretaries' woes

 With her husband's assertion that it was her decision, not his, that led to the order of the pricey dining set that became the subject of late-night punchlines, Candy Carson became the latest in a steady stream of Cabinet secretaries' spouses to steal the spotlight, either for taking an outsized role in their husbands' official agency work or by being ensnared in ethical flaps that have involved spousal travel.

-Lola Zinke, the wife of interior secretary Ryan Zinke, has been presence at agency events and an official trip to California.
+Lola Zinke, the wife of interior secretary Ryan Zinke, has been a presence at agency events and an official trip to California.

 And Veterans Affairs Secretary David Shulkin's wife, Merle Bari, was named in the scathing inspector general report about a European business trip that her husband took last month that found "serious derelictions," and concluded that Shulkin's then-chief of staff altered an email to justify the department paying for Bari to join Shulkin on the trip.